Causal Spillover Effects Using Instrumental Variables: Application: Spillovers in Voting Behavior

 \section{Application: Spillovers in Voting Behavior}

-In this section I illustrate the results in this paper using data from a randomized experiment on voter mobilization conducted by \citet{Foos-DeRooij_2017_AJPS}.
-Their study contributes to a literature analyzing the effect of social interactions on voting behavior \citep[see e.g.][]{Sinclair_2012_book}.
-Broadly, the goal is to assess if political discussions within close social networks such as the household have an effect on voter turnout, and, if so, in what direction. \citet{Foos-DeRooij_2017_AJPS} study to what extent intrahousehold mobilization during an election campaign is conditioned by both the degree of heterogeneity of party preferences within the household and the partisan intensity of a campaign message.
+In this section I illustrate the above results using data from a randomized experiment on voter mobilization conducted by \citet{Foos-DeRooij_2017_AJPS}.
+The goal of their study is to assess if political discussions within close social networks such as the household have an effect on voter turnout, and, if so, in what direction.

-To this end, the authors conducted a randomized experiment in which two-voter households in Birmingham, UK were randomly assigned to receive a telephone message encouraging people to vote on the West Midlands Police and Crime Commissioner (PCC) election, held on November 15, 2012.
-The telephone message was delivered by the Labour party volunteers, and provided information such as the election date and their local polling station, and encouraged people to vote.
-The experiment was designed as follows.
-A sample of 5,190 two-voter households with landline numbers were stratified into three blocks based on their last recorded party preference (Labor party supporter, rival party supported, unattached) and randomly assigned to one of three treatment arms: \begin{itemize} \item High-intensity treatment: the telephone message had a strong partisan tone, explicitly mentioning the Labour party and policies, taking an antagonistic stance toward the main rival party. \item Low-intensity treatment: the telephone message avoided statements about party competition and did not mention the candidate's affiliation nor the rival party. \item Control: did not receive any form of contact from the campaign. \end{itemize} Finally, within the households assigned to the low- or high-intensity treatment arms, only one household member was randomly selected to receive the telephone message.
+To this end, the authors conducted a randomized experiment in which two-voter households in Birmingham, UK were randomly assigned to receive a telephone message providing information and encouraging people to vote on the West Midlands Police and Crime Commissioner (PCC) 2012 election.
+A sample of 5,190 two-voter households with landline numbers were divided into treatment and control households, and within the households assigned to the treatment, only one household member was randomly selected to receive the telephone message.\footnote{The experiment had two different treatment intensities, which I pool here for illustration purposes.
+Section \ref{app:multi_emp} in the supplemental appendix provides a detailed analysis of the multi-level treatment.}